Hokkaido Hokkaido Explore Japan's northernmost prefecture

 The fastest way to reach Hokkaido is by plane.
 Flights from Tokyo to Sapporo’s New Chitose Airport take about 90 minutes.
 By train, it takes around eight hours from Tokyo.
 Take the JR Tohoku/Hokkaido Shinkansen from Tokyo to Shin-Hakodate-Hokuto, then transfer to the Hokuto limited express to Sapporo.
 There are also some inexpensive long-distance ferries from Honshu to ports outside of Sapporo.
 Niigata, Oarai (Ibaraki Prefecture), Sendai, Nagoya, Maizuru (Kyoto Prefecture) and Tsuruga (Fukui Prefecture) all have ferries that go to Hokkaido.

-- Hitting the slopes of Niseko and Rusutsu—a dream for powder lovers
+- Hitting the slopes of Niseko and Rusutsu in winter

-- The rolling hills of Hokkaido’s lavender farms
+- The rolling hills of Furano’s lavender farms in summer

 - The unspoiled wilderness of Hokkaido’s national parks